KwiecienKamil/MERN-Recipes-App/README.md

 **`MERN Recipes Website`**

-Login/Register with jwt token connected to MongoDB authorization
+Login/Register with jwt token connected to MongoDB authorization, creating recipes, saving recipes only when you are logged in, saved recipes are assigned to the user

 **`Created Using`**